MohamedAyman04/Notaphone/README.md

 - ### 2.1
   - ~a) Write an SQL query to create database called “Telecom_Team_Your Team Number”~
-  - b) Put the queries that create all the tables of your database with their definition inside this procedure.
+  - ~b) Put the queries that create all the tables of your database with their definition inside this procedure.
-    ~(Mohamed 1-10)~ needs some minor changes
+    (Mohamed 1-10) needs some minor changes
-    (Nour 11-19)
+    (Nour 11-19)~ TO BE REVISED
     - Type: stored procedure
     - Name: createAllTables
     - Input:Nothing